suxess-it/kubriX/README.md

 Also, at the end of the installation you get a summary of the URLs and credentials per tool.
 Unfortunately some infos are masked, we are working on that.

+## onboarding teams and apps on the platform

+Details about our onboarding concept are explained in [Onboarding](https://github.com/suxess-it/sx-cnp-oss/blob/main/backstage-resources/docs/ONBOARDING.md).
+There is explained how to modify which gitops-Repos.

+However, our portal helps to onboard teams and apps easier.

+Create portal Codespace and do the following in the portal:

+-
+-
+-

 ## known issues

 In local VSCode you can also use this devcontainers.
 If you want to rebuild them from scratch you need to do the following: